nipreps/mriqc/docs/source/usage.rst

       templateflow.api.get('MNI152NLin2009cAsym') # change template if needed

-    then provide the templates to the container by mounting the ``TEMPLATEFLOW_HOME`` folder and setting the ``TEMPLATEFLOW_HOME`` environment variable:
+    then provide the templates to the container by mounting the ``templateflow`` home directory and setting the ``TEMPLATEFLOW_HOME`` environment variable:

     .. code-block:: bash

-      apptainer run -v /path/to/templates:/path/to/templateflow --env TEMPLATEFLOW_HOME=/path/to/templateflow ...
+      apptainer run -v /path/to/templateflow:/path/to/templates --env TEMPLATEFLOW_HOME=/path/to/templates ...

 #.
 Socket error:

-    When running multiple instances of MRIQC on HPC, you may encounter the following error:
+    When running multiple instances of MRIQC on a HPC, you may encounter the following error:

     .. code-block:: python